Codel00p/n8n-docker-setup/README.md

 - Add a Traefik example for TLS and Let’s Encrypt.
 - Add Redis or n8n worker services for scaling.

-If you are running **ollama** locally use the following base url as the credentials for the n8n ollama node:
+If you are running **ollama** locally on port 11434 (default) use the following base url as the credentials for the n8n ollama node:
   ```zsh
   http://host.docker.internal:11434
   ```